Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 9. Address your readers using the 2nd person when headline writing

 You’ll notice that I’m talking directly to you in this audience.
-You can also use second person in headline writing:
+You can also use the second person to write compelling headlines:

 • What’s Your Interior Design Style?
 Click to Find Out